Reporting year 2022

 There were no newly qualified Step Up to Social Work graduates available in 2022, since the training programme delivers a new cohort of qualified social workers in alternate years [1].
 This helps to explain the annual fall in starters seen in 2022 and similarly in 2018 and 2020.

-[1] The Skills for Care ‘Social Work Education’ report, published in June 2022, shows that the latest Step Up to Social Work graduate cohort in March 2021 produced 658 newly qualified social workers.
+[1] The Skills for Care ‘Social Work Education’ report (opens in a new tab), published in June 2022, shows that the latest Step Up to Social Work graduate cohort in March 2021 produced 658 newly qualified social workers.

 Leavers